lorenzosimpson/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    Classes can allow code to be more DRY in that when using stateful logic, you may need to write a useEffect hook over and over again.

 - [ ] Name three lifecycle methods and their purposes.

+    componentDidMount - this only is only called once (in the mounting phase) and it's where state is set componentDidUpdate - invoked whenever something updates(not on the original render), things like state changes. componentWillUnmount - used to perform cleanup actions (cancelling network requests, removing event listeners) because the component won't re-render.

 - [ ] What is the purpose of a custom hook?

+    Custom hooks allow you to write reusable logic.
+For example, a form that needs to update state would need multiple useState hooks and wouldn't be DRY.
+You can create a custom hook and call it instead.

 - [ ] Why is it important to test our apps?

+    We see bugs more easily, we think about edge cases, and acts as documentation for the code.

 ## Project Set Up